-As 40% of the course is assessed through practical application students' follow a detailed practical programme throughout the course.
-Each student will be assessed in a range of activities and roles with three selected for final submission: these will consist of one game, one individual activity and one additional.
-In addition students who are successfully taking part in sports outside of school may also be assessed in these.
+As 40% of the course is assessed through practical. continued performance in sport by students is vital.
+In lessons students' follow a detailed practical programme which includes activities such as badminton, handball and rock climbing.
+Each student will be assessed in a range of activities with three selected for final submission: these will consist of at least one game and one individual activity.
+In addition students who are successfully taking part in sports outside of school may also be assessed in these